A Muse is a resource – a statistical database – that offers hints for predictive typing.

 A Muse guesses the next work or expression, computing from the source text and the translation that was already typed.
 In a way, the Muse is similar to a statistical machine translation module, but it can be more precise - because it does not have to guess an entire sentence, just the next few words.

-You manage muses in the Muses pane of Project home, you can manage Muses.
+In a local project or an online project's local copy, you manage muses in the Muses pane of Project home.
 This is where you come to set up and train Muses.

 How to get here

 - From the Dashboard, create or open a project.
-Or, check out a project from a memoQ server.
+Or, check out a project from a memoQ TMS.

 - Under Project home, click Muses.
 The Muses pane appears.